-Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Cybersecurity Risks .
+Form 10-Q Section gulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Cybersecurity Risks.
 Cybersecurity and related risk disclosure, as well as timely disclosure of cyber incidents, has been a continuing SEC focus.
-Internal Accounting Controls .
-In October 2018, the Commission published a Report of Investigation into whether certain public companies that suffered financial losses as a result of cyber-related fraud had violated federal securities laws by failing to have a system of internal accounting controls that provides reasonable assurances that the company's assets will be protected from cyber-related fraud.
+Internal Accounting Controls.
+In October 2018, the Commission published a Report of Investigation into whether certain public companies that suffered financial losses as a result of cyberrelated fraud had violated federal securities laws by failing to have a system of internal accounting controls that provides reasonable assurances that the company's assets will be protected from cyber-related fraud.
 The report emphasized that companies may need to reassess and revise their internal accounting controls in light of emerging risks, including risks that arise from cyber-related fraud and "today's ever expanding digital interconnectedness."
 Specifically, companies must "devise and maintain internal accounting controls that provide reasonable assurances that transactions are executed with, or that access to company assets is permitted only with, management's general or specific authorization."
-SEC Report Cautions Public Companies on Internal Controls and Cybersecurity Risks (Goodwin alert)
+Earlier in 2018, the SEC published an interpretation that cited the following potential negative impacts from cyber incidents as examples: SEC Report Cautions Public Companies on Internal Controls and Cybersecurity Risks (Goodwin alert)